Questions and Answers: Study 6

 Explain: “If baptism is not a condition for salvation, why is the gift of the Holy Spirit promised to those who are baptised (Acts 2:38)?
 What is this gift?”

 You must understand that baptism shows both obedience and faith.
 Baptism itself is not important but the faith it demonstrates is important.
 It is impossible to be saved without faith in Christ’s saving death (John 3:16).
-Anyone can be immersed in water but Christian baptism (immersion in water) is in the name of the Father, Son and Holy Spirit (Matthew 28:19).
-When a Christian is baptised he is declaring his faith in God as his Father, in Jesus as his Saviour and in the Holy Spirit as his Helper.
-It is in response to the faith that brings salvation (expressed in baptism) that the gift of the Holy Spirit is given.
-The Holy Spirit is a person.
-He is God’s gift to every true believer.
+Anyone can be immersed in water but Christian baptism in the name of the Father, Son and Holy Spirit (Matthew 28:19) signifies something.
+When a Christian is baptised he declares his faith in God as his Father, in Jesus as his Saviour and in the Holy Spirit as his Helper.
+As a result of his or her faith a believer is “saved” and the ensuing gift of the Spirit helps the new believer in every aspect of the Christian life.
+The Holy Spirit is the third person of the Trinity.

 Explain: “Why must Christians be baptised if repentance and faith are the only conditions for salvation?”

 Baptism is just one of many commands that Christians should obey.
-For instance Christians should be loving, humble, obedient to parents etc. But none of these things can put us right with God.
-Salvation (as we saw earlier) is not by good deeds (or anything we do) but received by faith as a gift.
-Baptism (which is an act of obedience) cannot, therefore, contribute to our salvation any more than good deeds can.
-True repentance is shown in obedience to God’s commands.
-If we really repent we shall want to obey God by being baptised.
-Baptism, therefore, demonstrates not only our faith but our repentance.
-But baptism itself is not a condition of salvation!
+For instance Christians should be loving, humble, obedient to parents etc. But none of these things put us right with God.
+Salvation is received as a gift by faith.
+True repentance is shown in obedience to God’s commands, so if we really repent we shall want to obey God and be baptised.

 Explain: “You say that baptism cannot wash away sin but Acts 22:16 says it can?”